mdreier/hero-labs-display/README.md

 This app allows you to display Hero Labs portfolios stored in your dropbox directly in the browser.

 ## License
-This project is licensed under the terms of the MIT license.
+This project, with the exception of the Gandhi font, is licensed under the terms of the MIT license.
+The Gandhi font is licensed under the terms of the Librerias Gandhi S.A. de C.V.
+Font License.

 ## Using the app